michiard/CLOUDS-LAB/labs/mapreduce-lab/README.md

 ```
 hadoop jar <compiled_jar> fr.eurecom.dsg.mapreduce.Stripes 2 <input_file> <output_path>
 ```
-To test your code use the file `/laboratory/input/quote.txt`, or the one provided in the HDFS cluster at eurecom.

-To run the final version of your job, you can use a larger file, `/laboratory/input/gutenberg-partial.txt`.
+To test your code use the file `/laboratoryquote.txt`, or the one provided in the HDFS cluster at eurecom.
+To run the final version of your job, you can use a larger files, `/laboratory/gutenberg_small.txt`, and `/laboratory/gutenberg_big.txt`.

 #### Questions
 Answer the following questions (in a simple text file):

-+ Can you use the implemented reducers as *Combiner*?
+1. Can you use the implemented reducers as *Combiner*?
-+ Do you think Stripes could be used with the in-memory combiner pattern?
+2. Do you think Stripes could be used with the in-memory combiner pattern?
-+ How does the number of reducer influence the behavior of the Stripes approach?
+3. How does the number of reducer influence the behavior of the Stripes approach?
+4. Why `StringToIntMapWritable` is not Comparable (differently from `TextPair`)?
-+ Using the Jobtracker Web Interface, compare the shuffle phase of *Pair* and *Stripes* design patterns.
+5. Using the JobHistory Web Interface, compare the shuffle phase of *Pair* and *Stripes* design patterns.
+How many output bytes are spilled by the mappers to produce intermediate files?
-+ Why `StringToIntMapWritable` is not Comparable (differently from `TextPair`)?

 ## EXERCISE 4:: Relative term co-occurrence and the ''Order Inversion'' Design Pattern